sroze/backbone-defered-view-loader/README.md

 It adds 5 functions to the backbone default view:
 - `deferedRender` which start the rendering process.
 - `renderTo(container)` which start the rendering process in a specific container. *Recommended* because when you `renderTo` another view to this `container`, the previous view is `close()`ed.
-- `isLoaded(loaded)` which is used to set the loading state.
-You can use it to add/remove a "loading" class for instance to the current element.
+- `isLoaded(loaded)` which is used to increase or dicrease the loading count (see `loadedCountDown` attribute).
+The default behaviour is to add a "loading" class to the current element if loading count is greater than 0 and remove class "loading" when it is 0.
 - `close` which is used to close (remove view) and call `onClose` function (that you may implements to unbind some models)
 - `getHelpers` returns an object with 2 helpers: `displaySize(bytes)` and `displayDate(unixtimestamp)`

-The template name is set by the `templateName` attribute.
+There's also two attributes:
+- `templateName` which set the template name.
+- `loadedCountDown` which set the loading count. `isLoaded(true)` must be called `loadedCountDown` times to set that the view is loaded.
+The default value is 1, you may change it to wait model loading.

 ### View example

 ```javascript